kc220140/API/README.md

 The API for Project Scodex

-Put your name in here if your able to edit this file.  -Jason
+Put your name in here if your able to edit this file.  -Jason, Kyle,